mostafa-gamal-97/Flight-Fare-Prediction/README.md

 ## Acknowledgements

-This project was a KAGGLE competition that was closed 2 years ago.
+This project is my implementation of  a KAGGLE competition.

 ## Future Scope